 Your task in this programming assignment is to implement a simple, parallelized application leveraging the

 University of Melbourne HPC facility SPARTAN.
-Your application will search a large geocoded Twitter dataset to
+Your application will use a large Twitter dataset, a grid/mesh for

 You should be able to log in to SPARTAN through running the following command:

 with the password you set for yourself on karaage (https://dashboard.hpc.unimelb.edu.au/karaage).
 Thus, I would log

 password = my karaage password (not my UniMelb password)

 If you are a Windows user then you may need to install an application like Putty.exe to run ssh.
 (If you are coming

 from elsewhere with different firewall rules, then you may need to use a VPN).

 The files to be used in this assignment are accessible at:

 o this is the main 14Gb+ JSON file to use for your final analysis and report write up, i.e., do not use